icelam/cangjie-dict/cangjie-dict-api/README.md

 `brew tap heroku/brew && brew install heroku` and `heroku login`

 2. **Create Heroku App**
-`cd cangjie-dict-api && heroku create cangjie-dict-api --remote heroku-backend`
+`cd cangjie-dict-api && heroku create cangjie-dict-api --remote heroku`

 3. **Create a `Procfile` file for `cangjie-dict-api`** In the file, specify the startup command by adding `web: node ./bin/www`.
 (This file is already include in the codebase, you may skip this step)